Expertise

 Kaitohutohu Panoni Āhuarangi | Climate Advisor

-Mark Baker-Jones is a preeminent figure in the realm of climate change policy and transition planning.
+Mark Baker-Jones is a preeminent figure in the field of climate change policy and transition planning.
 With a career spanning over two decades, he has emerged as a leading authority in integrating climate change considerations into policy and business frameworks.
 Mark's expertise is particularly focused on regulatory and policy risk associated with climate change and has made significant contributions to shaping national climate policy and advising on climate-related legal risks.

 Mark’s expertise combines legal, policy, and strategic skills.
 He has worked extensively as a climate change policy advisor to governments in Australia and was a political advisor to Aotearoa New Zealand’s Climate Change Minister during the development of NZ’s climate change legislative regime.
 His work has been instrumental in providing comprehensive solutions for climate integration and resilience.